 Homeschooled graduates typically follow any of a wide range of career paths, from office workers to healthcare professionals and baristas to barristers.
 Many grads also choose to homeschool their future children, taking bespoke education to the next generation.

-Today, I’m delighted to interview a recent grad who is writing his own success story as an author.
+Today, I’m delighted to interview a recent homeschooled graduate who is writing his own success story as an author.
 (If you’d like to read a free copy of his novel, Rigel, don’t forget to check the link at the bottom of this article!)

-Q: How long were you home educated, and what was your favourite aspect of home education?
+Q: How long were you home educated?
+What was your favourite aspect of home education?